 Our subject here is a Web writer named Jeramy Townsley, but the arguments he offers on this subject are not unique to him, so while we will use his material as a basis, his name and identity is not of the highest relevance.
+(The website this item is from has also not been updated since 2015.)
 The subject here is the question, "Were David and Jonathan gay lovers, according to the Bible?"

 Townsley says of arguments in this regard, "while not quite compelling, [they] leave open the strong possibility that they were involved in an homosexual marriage."

 How is the case made?
 The first point is from 1 Samuel 18:21:

 And Saul said, I will give him her, that she may be a snare to him, and that the hand of the Philistines may be against him.
 Wherefore Saul said to David, Thou shalt this day be my son in law in the one of the twain.

 This verse, coming as it does after the following:

 And Saul said to David, Behold my elder daughter Merab, her will I give thee to wife: only be thou valiant for me, and fight the LORD'S battles.
 For Saul said, Let not mine hand be upon him, but let the hand of the Philistines be upon him.
 And David said unto Saul, Who am I? and what is my life, or my father's family in Israel, that I should be son in law to the king?
 But it came to pass at the time when Merab Saul's daughter should have been given to David, that she was given unto Adriel the Meholathite to wife.
 And Michal Saul's daughter loved David: and they told Saul, and the thing pleased him.

 ...one would immediately suppose that the "twain" or two are Merab and Michal.
 The words "the one" are admittedly a KJV addition for clarity, but this is apparently all Townsley needs to let his case in: